-- Applications may be recommended for full or part funding.
-Where part funding or a reduced project plan is recommended, the applicant will be contacted to ensure the project is still feasible. - Funding decisions are final.
+- Applications may be awarded full or part funding.
+Where part funding or a reduced project plan is recommended, HWQld will contact the applicant to confirm a revised project is still feasible. - All funding decisions are final.

-Successful applicants will then receive a Short Form Grant Agreement (Agreement) to be signed by the organisation's authorised representative and returned to HWQld by the due date.
+Successful applicants will then receive a Short Form Agreement (Agreement) to be signed by the organisation's authorised representative and returned to HWQld by the due date.